Bugatti Beaune Vignoble Route Des Grands Crus CheminBugatti Beaune Vignoble Route Des Grands Crus Chemin

 Authentic celebrations

-Let’s not forget, too, that Burgundy winegrowers have a sense of celebration and hospitality.
-To the rhythm of the 4 seasons of vines and wine, they pay homage to Bacchus (God of Wine) and Saint-Vincent (Patron Saint of Winegrowers) and invite their friends and customers…and all wine lovers, to these authentic, convivial celebrations.
+And let’s not forget that Burgundy’s winegrowers have a sense of celebration and hospitality.
+To the rhythm of the 4 seasons of vines and wine, they pay homage to Bacchus (God of Wine) and Saint-Vincent (Patron Saint of Winegrowers), and invite their friends and customers…and all wine lovers, to these authentic, convivial celebrations.

 The Route des Grands Crus